-Carol E. Lee is a national political reporter for NBC News.
+Carol E. Lee is a White House Correspondent for NBC News.
 She previously covered the White House for The Wall Street Journal where she was responsible for the Journal’s White House coverage, including politics, foreign affairs and domestic policy issues.
 She also served as president of the White House Correspondents' Association, after serving on its board since 2010.

 She also appears regularly on television and radio, including CNN, MSNBC, NPR and Sirius XM, as a commentator with insight on the White House.